babbadeckl/HackTheBox-Writeups/Guard/README.md

 daniel@guard:/home$
 ```

+(The official writeup does it with the `man man` trick and spawns the bash from within there)

 Enumerating the system, I found some interesting backups in the `/backups` directory, namely a backup of the shadow file, for which we have read permissions.

 ```